martinlindhe/feng/README.md

 Windows/macOS and Linux binaries is available on the [Releases](https://github.com/martinlindhe/feng/releases) page.

-Assuming you have golang, then installing the cli app `feng` from git is as easy as:
+If you have golang installed, then you can install `feng` from git like this:

     go install github.com/martinlindhe/feng/cmd/feng@latest